Flu season arrives early; cases jump 600% in Hays County - NewsBreak

 Flu season arrives early; cases jump 600% in Hays County

-HAYS COUNTY, Texas (KXAN) – Flu season has come early in many parts of Central Texas, including Hays County.
+HAYS COUNTY, Texas (KXAN) — Flu season came early in many parts of Central Texas this year, including Hays County.

 “It jumped up to about 700, and we’ve stayed at that high for the last few weeks,” Barksdale said.